monika76five/Data-Confidentiality/README.md

 3. <ins>**Present your synthesis model(s) for your project dataset(s)**.
 Refer to the Bayesian Synthesis Models \#1 and \#2 lectures for different synthesis models we have covered.</ins>

+4. Additional synthesis models for other variable types:
+    1. Ordered categorical: probit regression.
+Check out ```Hoff, P. (2009)``` (textbook for MATH 347),  Section 12.1.1.
+Note that the book gives sample R script for writing your own MCMC.
+Dig around to see how to use JAGS for implementation.
+    2. Count: Poisson regression.
+Check out ```Hoff, P. (2009)``` (textbook for MATH 347), Section 10.1.
+Note that the book gives sample R script for writing your own MCMC.
+Dig around to see how to use JAGS for implementation.

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**